rails-decal/sp18-hw1/README.md

 In hw1.rb we defined a function called `blockin_time` that requires the foobar.rb file, and then calls a class method 'baz' from the Foobar class.

 If you take a look at foobar.rb, you'll see that we've defined Foobar.
-Write a class function in foobar.rb called `baz` that accepts an array of integers as strings, changes each string into an integer, adds two to each number, keeps the even numbers only, removes any duplicates, rejects the resulting numbers greater than ten, and finally returns the sum of the resultingarray.
+Write a class function in foobar.rb called `baz` that accepts an array of integers as strings, changes each string into an integer, adds two to each number, keeps the even numbers only, removes any duplicates, rejects the resulting numbers greater than or equal to ten, and finally returns the sum of the resulting array.

 For example: